Fall 2019 ART 1311_01/02, Credit: 3 hrs

 - The 3 times late/leave early = 1 absence policy is for up to 15 minutes.
 Beyond 15 minutes, you will be counted as absent.
 See number 3 below.

-- Unexcused absence: late, over-sleeping, missing the bus, scheduled medical appointments, court dates, car problems, child care conflicts, and other non-emergency situations.
+- Unexcused absence: late, over-sleeping, missing the bus, court dates, car problems, child care conflicts, and other non-emergency situations.

-- Excused absences: death in the family, school sponsored sports activities, job interviews, doctor’s note, health problems that prohibit attendance.
+- Excused absences: death in the family, school sponsored sports activities, job interviews, doctor’s note, health problems that prohibit attendance (with a doctor’s note).
 First you need to email me ([email protected]) before the scheduled class.
-Then bring your official document in a week after your excused absence.
+Then bring your official document in to the next class after your excused absence.
 Your excused absence will not affect your grade.

 Accommodations for students with disabilities